bridgetwes/unbox-button-aria-labels/README.md

-# Unbox Button ARIA Label
+# Unbox Button ARIA Labels

 A WordPress plugin that extends the core button block to add ARIA label support and screen reader visibility control.